arnauddesombre/Hex/README.md

 Compilation instructions are included in the hex.cpp source code, which is the only source file needed.

-Hex's Artificial Intelligence is a Monte-Carlo, and the software uses parallel threading for maximum efficiency
+Hex's Artificial Intelligence is a Monte-Carlo, and the software uses parallel threading for maximum efficiency.

 Hex is a board game described in Wikipedia: https://en.wikipedia.org/wiki/Hex_(board_game)